cassidoxa/murahdahla/README.md

 channel.
 A race can be stopped with the `!stop` command or simply by starting a new race with another start command.

+# Supported Games and Submitting Times

+Currently the bot supports ALTTPR (alttpr.com ) and SMZ3 (samus.link) permalinks.
+This
+means that if you start a race with a permalink from one of these sites, the bot will gather some information about the game to display in the submission channel and on the leaderboard.
+You can pass other URLs or information to the start commands and those will be displayed as provided as well, but the game will be listed as "Other."

+Subissions will always have a time and may require a collection rate depending on game.
+If you're playing ALTTPR, for example, the bot requires a submission in the format "1:45:12 182" or it will not accept it.

+When using in-game time, the bot may be able to get information from a save file.
+Right now it mostly supports SNES randomizers so this will be an SRAM file with the extenstion .srm.
+Currently the bot only supports reading SRAM for ALTTPR, so if someone has the .srm file for a completed ALTTPR game, they can upload it into the submission channel and it will be treated the same as if they had entered a text submission.

 # Bot Commands

 ## Admin Commands